 Over one billion people speak some form of Chinese.
 Modern Standard Chinese, the official language of China, is the most widely spoken language in the world.
 Chinese characters, invented circa 1,200 B.C. and still in use today, have been central to the development of writing in other Asian countries such as Japan, Korea and Vietnam.

 Chinese boasts the longest unbroken literary tradition of any modern civilization, with the oldest texts dating to more than three thousand years ago.
-Among the most famous works of Chinese literature are some of the great treasures of world heritage, such as the belle-lettristic treatises of early figures such as Confucius and Mencius, the works of Tang dynasty poets such as Li Bo, Du Fu and Wang Wei, and early modern vernacular novels such as the Romance of the Three Kingdoms and the Dream of the Red Chamber.
+Chinese literature includes some of the great treasures of world heritage: the treatises of Confucius and Mencius; the works of Tang dynasty poets such as Li Bo, Du Fu and Wang Wei; and early modern vernacular novels such as the Romance of the Three Kingdoms and the Dream of the Red Chamber.

-In recent decades China's global reach has grown dramatically.
-The country plays an increasingly important political, economic, and cultural role on the world stage.
-Chinese immigrants and their descendants form vibrant communities in the United States, Canada and in many other countries around the world.
+Today China continues to produce exciting works as the country’s economic and cultural importance continues to grow.
+Chinese immigrants and their descendants form vibrant communities in the United States (such as in Seattle), Canada and in many other countries around the world.